 Another great aspect of pinterest is that you don’t need a ton of followers to make a big impact.
 It’s easy for someone new to get started.
 The key is not how many followers you have, but rather, the total reach of your pins…which can be attained by joining large groups (more about that later).

 So, I decided to read, study, learn and test.
 And, I’ve learned a ton.
 I wanted to share that with you.
 Now, I’m not a super star yet, but I’ve done pretty well.
-I’ve been able to get a bit over 20,000 clicks/month from Pinterest.
-(My goal is to reach 100,000/month by the end of year.)
+I’ve been able to get a bit over 150,000 clicks/month from Pinterest.

 It may be a bit more challenging for me because my topic is a lot more narrow and niche (flooring).
 But, I’m certainly on my way.
 By the way, I’ll also add that this traffic has been profitable for me too, as Pinterest users tend to have higher incomes and are in more of a buying and researching mode.